 DNS can use a similar TCP/IP stack, but being parts of a simple system, most DNS operations can also travel the wire on the Internet’s favorite Roulette wheel: the User Datagram Protocol, UDP.

 On a good day, UDP is fast, simple, and stripped bare of unnecessary niceties like delivery guarantees and congestion management.
 But a UDP message may also never be delivered, or it may be delivered twice.
 It may never get a response, which makes for fun client design–particularly coming from the relatively safe and well-adjusted world of HTTP.
 With TCP, you get an established connection and all kinds of accommodations when Things Inevitably Go Wrong.
 UDP?
 “Best effort” delivery.
-Which means a packet thrown over the fence with a prayer for a soft landing.
+Which mostly means a quick prayer for soft landings before your packet gets tossed over the fence.

 Let’s get down to DNS.
 The usual story plays out something like this: